 About the UAGCGP

 The Genetic Counseling Graduate Program at the University of Arizona (UAGCGP) is a new and exciting graduate program offered at UA.
-The UAGCGP is administered by the Office of the Senior Vice President for Health Sciences at the UArizona and has an academic home in the Department of Cellular and Molecular Medicine and an administrative home in the Center for Applied Genetics and Genomic Medicine.
+The UAGCGP is administered by the Office of the Senior Vice President for Health Sciences at the UArizona and has an academic home in the Department of Cellular and Molecular Medicine (CMM) under the College of Medicine - Tucson.
 Students who complete this 22 month program will graduate with a Master of Science degree in Genetic Counseling, preparing them for a career in this rapidly expanding field.
 Our program combines classroom-directed instruction with real-world experience in the clinical setting working with practicing genetic counselors and physicians.
 The first UAGCGP class consists of a cohort of five students who started in the fall of 2019.

 Our students will benefit from UA’s rich biomedical research and clinical training programs in both Tucson and Phoenix.
 With campuses and medical schools in both cities, students will have the opportunity to train with clinicians, researchers, and experts in the field of genetics and genomic medicine.

 The UA previously had a genetic counseling graduate program, which operated from 1995 to 2005 and consistently received outstanding academic reviews.
 Graduates of the program have gone on to successful careers in genetic counseling, working in healthcare, academia, and private industry.
 The GCGP has been re-established at UA with strong administrative support and significant progress in the fields of genetics and precision medicine in the UA Health Sciences.
 The Precision Health Initiative at UAHS and the Center for Applied Genetics and Genomic Medicine have pivoted the UA to a national leadership position in genetics and precision medicine.